holidaycheck/lean-jira-export/README.md

 ./run.sh
 ```

-This will run the tool and export data to the directory exported-data
+This will run the tool and export data to the local directory
+Note: you can also edit run.sh to pass alternative JQL to the command-line.
+This way you could also have multiple export-runs.

 ## Using the data